-Living inside out.
+Living inside out

-But it is so key and it took the birth of my second child in 2016 to fully realise it.
+It’s so key and it took the birth of my second child in 2016 to fully realise it.

-To live inside out means to take care of your very being first.
+Living inside out means to take care of your very being first.
 Your mind, your body, your feelings, your past, your present, your self-worth, your dreams; your very existence.

 It means truly loving who you are.
 Not just the good bits, but also all the bits you would rather bury deep and pretend they don’t exist.